 William Cox was appointed by Governor Macquarie to construct a road across the Blue Mountains to Bathurst.
 New farming land was needed to support the growing settlement of Sydney.
 Cox completed the road in six months, following a route surveyed by George Evans the previous year.

-Colonists first crossed the Blue Mountains in 1913 although the local Daruk people had no doubt been traversing the range for millennia.
+Although it seems there had been earlier expeditions penetrating beyond the Blue Mountains, and the local Dharuk people had no doubt been traversing the range for millennia, the crossing by Blaxland, Wentworth and Lawson in 1813 opened the way for a new road to the interior.
 Sheer cliffs had thwarted previous attempts to find a way through the valleys to the west.
 The successful expedition, following the ridges, reached the top of the range on 29 May 1913.

 Following this expedition, the surveyor George Evans crossed the range and camped on the site of the future town of Bathurst.
 He named the area’s river after Governor Macquarie and named the Bathurst Plains after Lord Bathurst, the British secretary of state for the colonies.

 Governor Macquarie lost little time in appointing William Cox to the task of opening up a road to the gentle slopes beyond the mountains.
 The Gazette recorded in July 1814: